clemj21/PeopleApp/README.md

 This application will allow the user to add People as well as search for People.
 Adding and Searching People is done through REST methods (see the Wiki).
 There is also a Web UI application to allow users to Search.

-- The application is designed to run inside of Visual Studio
+- The application is designed to run inside of Visual Studio.
+The .sln file has been provided.
 - Seed the database using EF Migrations.
 Migration files are included.
 From the Package Manager console run: **update-database**
 - Web server URL : http://localhost:64884/
 - People Search Web UI:  http://localhost:64884/index.html